mayamengya/wildflower-tracker/README.md

 **What will the application do?**
-- This application will allow users to track the wildflowers they spot outdoors by entering the type of wildflower that was spotted, the location/date it was seen and an image.
+- This application will allow users to track the wildflowers they spot outdoors by entering the type of wildflower that was spotted, location and the month it was seen.
-Possible features include the ability to view through the total different types of wildflowers seen so far, statistics about which location has the most variety of flowers, when is the best time of year to see certain types of wildflowers and a chart visualizing the trends when is peak wildflower season in each location.
+Possible features include the ability to view through the total different types of wildflowers seen so far, statistics about which locations specific types of wildflowers grow at, and when is the best month of the year to see certain types of wildflowers.

 **Who will use it?**
 - This application can be used by a variety of demographics and ages, from